 - Have demonstrated experience and leadership with intercultural issues and actions.

 - Have demonstrated academic accomplishment throughout high school.

 - Have demonstrated financial need.

-In 2013-2014, there were 135 applications for 25 spots in the Fellowship Program.
-Applications for the program have grown steadily each year and we anticipate the 2014-2015 cohort will be no exception.
+Since 2015, we have seen more than 80 applicants each year for the 15 spots in the Fellowship Program.
+Applications for the program have grown steadily and we anticipate the 2019-2020 cohort will be no exception.

 6. How many students are accepted into the program?

 While our cohort sizes have ranged from 13 students to 29 students, our ideal cohort size is around 12-15 students.
 This allows for close inter-cohort connections as well as enhanced mentoring relationships with other scholars and the Intercultural Leadership, Education and Development steering committee.

 7. What is the application timeline for the program?

 The application is due by January 15.
 In order for an application to be complete, students must have: